nuest/docker-qgis-model/README.md

 ### With Docker Hub image

-There also is an automated build [on Docker Hub](https://hub.docker.com/r/nuest/docker-qgis-model), which you can use to execute the example:
+There also is an automated build [on Docker Hub](https://hub.docker.com/r/nuest/docker-qgis-model), which you can use to execute the example and then extract the result with the `docker cp` command:

 ```
 docker run --name qgis_example nuest/docker-qgis-model:example